 |NHS Advice For Schools|

-In order to safely welcome the students back to school in September, we have implemented a number of measures to protect the students and staff from contracting and spreading the Covid-19 virus.
+In order to safely welcome the students back to school, we have implemented a number of measures to protect the students and staff from contracting and spreading the Covid-19 virus.
 The details of changes to the site and our protocols can be found in the parent handbook for September, which can be found by clicking here.

 It is clear from the guidance that we cannot create a totally risk free environment.
-However, the plans we had put in place for the partial opening of the school from Monday 15th June makes us confident that we can balance and minimise any risks from coronavirus (COVID-19) whilst providing a full educational experience for our students.
+However, we are confident that we can balance and minimise any risks from coronavirus (COVID-19) whilst providing a full educational experience for our students.

 Our preparations will ensure that we can respond to a changing situation.
 We will always prioritise health and safety; we understand that you need to be confident in our ability to manage and make safe decisions in a sometimes rapidly changing situation.